 Agreeing to disagree with a Narcopath ensures abuse continues.
-It’s that simple.
+It is that simple.
 While generic advice proffered to 80% of the world’s population about how to be a good partner in a relationship might work for some, when it comes to dealing with an atypical personality type like that of an Abuser, truly — the wise interpersonal insight can leave already traumatized victims of things like workplace bullying and domestic abuse feeling hopeless emotionally while virtually guaranteeing that the person verbally, emotionally, psychologically, or spiritually abusing them will continue to escalate with absolutely no holds barred.

 Agreeing to disagree with a person who displays covert traits of both Narcissism and Sociopathy is especially dangerous for so many psychological and sociological reasons that it’s difficult to summarize the gist.
 By suggesting that an abusive person’s intellectual stance on an issue is flawed, first and foremostly it typically enrages them.

-Seething with rage underneath and compelled by a deep desire to win social conversations or in life (from a status perspective) at all costs, the passive aggressive lashes out when and if the opportunity ever presents itself.
+Seething with rage underneath and compelled by a deep desire to win social conversations or in life (from a status perspective) at all costs, the passive-aggressive lashes out when and if the opportunity ever presents itself.
 Covert abusers may be the life of the dinner party who bolsters their own self-esteem at the expense of whoever their friendship circle elects to taunt.
 That’s just the start.

 Expecting their opinions to be validated as something to consider even when and if they don’t actually reflect insight is Covert Narcissism 101.
-Pushing harder to prove their faulty point, the moment you try to avoid conflict is the time they are most likely to escalate verbal abuse against a target who does not think yelling about social groups like transsexuals or brown people reflects complex, socially constructive expression of personal emotions based on thought.
+Pushing harder to prove their faulty point, the moment you try to avoid conflict is the time they are most likely to escalate verbal abuse against a target who does not think yelling about social groups like transsexuals or brown people reflects the complex, socially constructive expression of personal emotions based on thought.

 On the defensive for being called out and suffering from “Narcissistic Injury Syndrome”, if they think you disagree with them or refuse to go along with their belief system and bow down to them, look out.
 The Narcopath suing covert situational abuse techniques on a victim will use gaslighting to suggest that it’s okay for them to use things like hate speech because they will claim they have a right to their opinion.